Geraldo Perdomo Player Props: Diamondbacks vs. Dodgers

 |Games w/1+ RBI

-- The Dodgers had the top team ERA across all MLB pitching staffs (2.81).
+- The Dodgers have a 3.76 team ERA that ranks eighth across all league pitching staffs.

-- May (0-0) starts for the Dodgers, his second of the season.
+- Grove (0-0) gets the start for the Dodgers, his second of the season.

-- The righty last pitched on Saturday against the Arizona Diamondbacks, when he threw seven scoreless innings while giving up three hits.
+- The right-hander last appeared on Tuesday against the Colorado Rockies, when he tossed four innings, allowing three earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.